mathisonian/martinet/README.md

 worker.on('task_name', function(taskId, data, callback) {
     // do a thing.

-    // if its successfull, callback(),
+    // if it's successful, callback(),
-    // if theres an error, callback(err)
+    // if there's an error, callback(err)

 });